 3 – Add Your Fics!

-Your table will already have 3 rows.
+Your template will already have 3 rows.
 Each row is a page.

 Edit those three pages and you’ll have your first three fics!